 Type the code from the image

-Last week, I was giving a presentation on digital marketing and I was discussing how important it is to communicate to all segments of your audience properly.
+Last week, while giving a presentation on digital marketing, I was discussing how important it is to communicate to all segments of your audience properly.
 Accommodating users with accessibility needs will improve both your ability to reach all of your customers and your website's SEO.
 Accessibility guidelines give you a common-sense structure which presents your digital content in a manner that is easier for everyone to consume.

 In my presentation, I mentioned that screen readers are a useful tool that can help determine if your site is accessible to all users.
 I was met with some confusion and realized afterward that the majority of my audience had never heard of screen readers prior to my presentation.
 Since May is accessibility month, I thought it might be helpful to provide an overview of how screen readers can improve the experience and accessibility of your site.